 No one said this would be easy.
-In a Robert Half Finance & Accounting survey, chief financial officers (CFOs) said the greatest challenge for finance and accounting professionals when working with those in other departments is learning to interact with a variety of personalities.
+In a Robert Half Finance & Accounting survey, CFOs said the greatest challenge when working with other departments is learning to interact with a variety of personalities.
+See the infographic below.

 2. It also requires good communication